Open Surface RT

 The idea

-Using the Yahallo exploit we can get access to Trustzone memory.
+Using the we can get access to Trustzone memory.
 In the Trustzone you can find all of the firmware's functionality, where some code executes in Secure mode.
 On top of that, some of the memory is marked as secure, so you can execute it from Secure mode.

 But how do you get into Secure mode?

 UEFI firmware provides runtime services to the running operating system.
 The communication happens with ACPI or other protocols.
 But also with interrupts, specifically the Secure Monitor Call (SMC).
 A user can trigger a SMC by executing the smc instruction.
-See the SMC Calling Convention for more information on how such a call happens.
+See the for more information on how such a call happens.

 When executing a SMC, the processor receives the interrupt and looks in the Monitor Vector Table at the Monitor Vector Base (specified in the Monitor Vector Base Address Register (MVBAR)) for the address of the Secure Monitor and jumps to it.
 The Secure Monitor is then responsible for reading the variables from the SMC and running the desired function in Secure mode*.
 Essentially SMCs are used for communicating with the Secure world and the Trustzone kernel.